United States Department of Labor: History

 President Lyndon B. Johnson asked Congress to consider the idea of reuniting Commerce and Labor.
 He argued that the two departments had similar goals and that they would have more efficient channels of communication in a single department.
 However, Congress never acted on it.

 In the 1970s, following the civil rights movement, the Labor Department under Secretary George P. Shultz made a concerted effort to promote racial diversity in unions.

 In 1978, the Department of Labor created the Philip Arnow Award, intended to recognize outstanding career employees such as the eponymous Philip Arnow.
 In the same year, Carin Clauss became the department's first female solicitor of the department.

 In 2010, a local of the American Federation of Government Employees stated their unhappiness that a longstanding flextime program reduced under the George W. Bush administration had not been restored under the Obama administration.
 Department officials said the program was modern and fair and that it was part of ongoing contract negotiations with the local.

 In August 2010, the Partnership for Public Service ranked the Department of Labor 23rd out of 31 large agencies in its annual "Best Places to Work in the Federal Government" list.

-In December 2010, then–Department of Labor Secretary Hilda Solis was named the chair of the U.S. Interagency Council on Homelessness, of which Labor has been a member since its beginnings in 1987.
+In December 2010, Secretary of Labor Hilda Solis was named the chair of the U.S. Interagency Council on Homelessness, of which Labor has been a member since its beginnings in 1987.

 In July 2011, Ray Jefferson, Assistant Secretary for VETS resigned due to his involvement in a contracting scandal.

 In March 2013, the department began commemorating its centennial.

 In July 2013, Tom Perez was confirmed as Secretary of Labor.
 According to remarks by Perez at his swearing-in ceremony, "Boiled down to its essence, the Department of Labor is the department of opportunity."

-In April 2017, Alexander Acosta was confirmed as the new Secretary of Labor.
+In April 2017, Alexander Acosta was confirmed as the new secretary of labor.
 In July 2019, Acosta resigned due to a scandal involving his role in the plea deal with Jeffrey Epstein.
 He was succeeded on September 30, 2019, by Eugene Scalia.
 Scalia served until the beginning of the Biden administration on January 20, 2021.
 Marty Walsh was confirmed as secretary on March 22, 2021.
-He resigned on March 11, 2023 and was succeeded by deputy secretary Julie Su who is currently serving in an acting position.
+Walsh resigned on March 11, 2023, and was succeeded by deputy secretary Julie Su, who served in an acting position until January 20, 2025.